Today in Tribe History: February 23, 1976

 The 6’7” right-hander spent ten years in the Majors, including parts of three seasons in an Indians uniform.
 After starting his career with the Houston Astros and showing some promise, including a breakout 17-7 season in 2000, injuries slowed him and he was dealt to the Colorado Rockies.

 Elarton spent parts of two seasons with the Royals before his release in July of 2007.
 He signed with the Indians again a week later, but lasted just one month with the club, working eight games out of the bullpen.
-He was resigned prior to the 2009 season but instead sat out the whole season.
-He eventually returned to the game, pitching in the minors with the Chicago White Sox in 2010 and the Philadelphia Phillies in 2012 and the independent Atlantic League’s Sugar Land Skeeters in 2013.
+He was re-signed prior to the 2009 season but instead sat out the whole season.
+He eventually returned to the game, pitching in the minors with the Chicago White Sox in 2010 and the Philadelphia Phillies in 2012.
+He inked a minor league deal with the Minnesota Twins for the 2013 season, but was released at the end of spring training before pitching for the independent Atlantic League’s Sugar Land Skeeters.

 Since retiring, he has worked as a minor league pitching coach in the Pittsburgh Pirates farm system before moving into the Pirates front office as a special assistant to the general manager.
 He holds the same position now, working in a similar capacity as former Indians coach Grady Little and infielder Jamey Carroll.